TTA Databases

 What is the EMP Model and Why Should I Use It?

-The EMP model is to help attorneys and other providers apply the facts they’ve gathered from their client to see whether they are a victim of severe form of trafficking in persons as defined in the statute and regulations.
+The EMP model helps attorneys and other providers assess whether a client is a victim of a severe form of trafficking in persons as defined in statute and regulations.

-Many advocates are familiar with red flag indicators or checklists utilized in an attempt to identify whether an individual has been trafficked.
-However, over-reliance on these indicators has led to misidentification and sometimes, increased denials of certain types of cases.
-The EMP model was created to help minimize denials of severe form of trafficking in persons cases.
+While many advocates are familiar with red flag indicators or checklists for identifying trafficking, over-reliance on these tools can lead to misidentification and increased denials of certain cases.
+The EMP model was created to help minimize case denials based on severe form of trafficking in persons.
 This model helps clearly identify the facts legally relevant to the trafficking victimization and also helps identify any gaps in the facts so that attorneys can conduct a second client interview with a tailored focus.
-The boxes at the top can be utilized to store and sort the facts, while the checkboxes below help you to match the facts with the legal definition of severe form of trafficking.

 How Do I Use It?